Census Dots

 Hispanic

-Of the 439 places in West Virginia, Mount Hope is the 137th most populous.
+Mount Hope is ranked the 98th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Hope was ranked the 137th most populous place in the 2020 Census.

 Mount Hope's White Population